Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: Numerical results

 The AIR with respect to the number of quantization bits for the 64QAM, 256QAM, and 256GS optimized with respect to both MI ($\text{256GS}_{\text{MI}}$) and GMI ($\text{256GS}_{\text{GMI}}$) is shown in Fig.~\ref{fig:AIR_GMI_MI}.
+The probabilistic constellation shapes are excluded from this figure and analysis because the goal is only to observe the geometrically optimized constellation shapes.
 Both the MI and the GMI performances of the constellations are observed except for the constellation $\text{256GS}_{\text{MI}}$ for which only the MI performance is considered.
 In the case of $\text{256GS}_{\text{MI}}$, the optimal bit-labeling is not easily defined, therefore the GMI performance of this constellation was excluded.
 The MI performance is represented with dashed lines, whereas the GMI performance with solid lines.
 When analysing the MI performance of the constellations, it can be noticed that the constellation $\text{256GS}_{\text{MI}}$ achieves the highest shaping gain compared to 256QAM for 8 quantization bits.
 The shaping gain in MI performance is slightly penalized in the case of $\text{256GS}_{\text{GMI}}$.
 For both optimizations, the shaping gain in MI performance degrades with the decrease of quantization bits.
 For quantization with less than 5 bits, the difference in MI performance between all constellations is marginal.
 The same cannot be observed when analysing the GMI performance of the constellations.
 In that case, the $\text{256GS}_{\text{GMI}}$ achieves shaping gain over the whole observed range of quantization bits for constellations of the same order.
 As it was already discussed, in the regime of a few quantization bits, the optimal QAM is reduced to $M=64$.
 These results imply that the optimizer can determine the required constellation size for the given channel conditions when the constellation is optimized with respect to GMI.